spyc0/tcqBot/README.md

 # tcqpBot.py
-Random quote and pic Bot for pytiny
+Random quote Bot for pytiny

 ID LIKE TO DO ALOT MORE WITH THIS BOT OFC, JUST KINDA EXPERIMENTING RIGHT NOW.
 ID LIKE TO EVENTUALLY HAVE COMMAND FUNCTIONS AS WELL.